10 Simple Fall Prevention Exercises Seniors Can Do at Home

 Exercise 4 – back leg raise (5:25 in video)

 Hold on to a sturdy chair back or a countertop.
-Stand with good posture and raise leg straight behind the body – keeping the leg straight (don’t bend knee).
+Stand with good posture and raise your leg straight behind your body, keeping it straight (don’t bend your knee).

 Do this slowly and deliberately, using muscles instead of momentum.
 Avoid leaning forward or using a rocking motion while raising the leg.